ShuhaoZQGG/Sprint.AI/README.md

 **Sprint.AI** - Transforming development workflows with AI-native intelligence.
 Built for the future of software development.

-**Current Status**: Feature-complete with mock data.
-Database integration in progress for production deployment.
+**Current Status**: Complete feature set with database foundation ready.
+Next phase: Data service implementation for full persistence and multi-user collaboration.